Jump to content

 2024.12.07

-Part 1: [Celebrating 30 years old] Yuzuru Hanyu interview: "You can definitely get better in your 30s" Birthday
+Part 1: [Celebrating his 30th birthday] Yuzuru Hanyu interview: "I can definitely get better in my 30s"

 Figure skater Yuzuru Hanyu, who achieved back-to-back gold medals in the Winter Olympics, celebrates his 30th birthday today, the 7th, and is kicking off his nationwide ice show tour "Echoes of Life."